LiRunyi2001/OmniSSR/README.md

 Datasets are available at [Baidu Netdisk](https://pan.baidu.com/s/1EruFzvF0G4YQ6gPsDKoCZA?pwd=lv1f) (valid code: **lv1f**)

-The file tree of the dataset are as follows:
+The file tree of the dataset is as follows:

 ```
 |-- lau_dataset_resize_clean